 - using the Express Plus Centrelink mobile app, or

-- phone self service.
-Call the Income Management Line with your Customer Access Number and 6-digit phone PIN ready to enter
+- calling the phone self service line with your Customer Access Number and 6-digit phone PIN ready to enter

 Phone self service

 You can use phone self service to move money between your Income Management account and your BasicsCard.

 You’ll need to use your Customer Access Number.
 You'll also need your recorded voiceprint, or your PIN if you don't have a recorded voiceprint.